 Mortgage companies can also be really picky when it comes to federal loans and calculating your debt-to-income ratio.
 In many circumstances, they will just use the monthly payment, or 1% of the loan balance, whichever is greater, for making the calculation.
 If you are on an income-driven repayment plan and applying for a mortgage, this could be a very serious issue.
 We previously covered this problem in more detail.

 Improving your debt-to-income ratio

 Fixing this ratio can be an expensive task.
 It is complicated by the fact that some payments lower your debt-to-income ratio while others have no change.
-For example, a large payment towards your credit card debt will reduce your monthly payment and improve your ratio.
-However, paying off a large portion of a car loan will not change your monthly bill and as a result the debt-to-income ratio remains the same.
+For example, a large payment towards your credit card debt will reduce your minimum monthly payment and improve your ratio.
+However, paying off a large portion of a car loan will not change your monthly bill and as a result, the debt-to-income ratio remains the same.

 The best way to improve things is to target debts that you can eliminate entirely.
 If you have a student loan with a smaller balance that you can pay off in full, it will help your debt-to-income ratio.
 Paying off half of a very large loan will have no impact.

 Another way to improve things would be to refinance your student loans.
 Lenders like SoFi and LendKey can potentially offer lower interest rates, and repayment plans up to 20 years (though the longer repayment plans typically come with higher interest rates).
 If you can lock in a lower interest rate and longer repayment plan, you can dramatically reduce your monthly payments on your student loans.
 This can free up extra cash each month for your higher interest debt and improve your debt-to-income ratio.